 Today, Software as a Service (or SaaS) is king.
 These applications aren’t purchased, they’re subscribed to.
 And they’re not run on-premises in a company’s data center.
 Instead, they’re accessed online – making them far more accessible and mobile for today’s faster-paced, teleworking workplace.

 The movement towards SaaS has been going on for the better part of a decade.
-The speaker at the recent April Monthly Meeting sponsored by the National Capital Chapter of ACG, Kevin Boyce, was a part of the industry as it made that shift from on-premises to SaaS, and has witnessed it first-hand.
+The speaker at a monthly meeting sponsored by the National Capital Chapter of ACG, Kevin Boyce, was a part of the industry as it made that shift from on-premises to SaaS, and has witnessed it first-hand.

 Kevin is the former Senior Vice President and Chief Operating Officer at educational software giant, Ellucian, where he was responsible for leading the company during the time when the movement to SaaS was at a fever pitch.
 He joined the company as CFO in 2007, before taking on the additional role of COO in September of 2015.